Dickinson College: Athletics

 The Dickinson Red Devils participate in intercollegiate sports at the NCAA Division III level as members of the Centennial Conference.
 The Red Devils sports uniforms of red, white, and black.

-Dickinson has 23 varsity sports teams, including baseball and softball, men's and women's golf, men's and women's soccer, football, men's and women's tennis, men's and women's track, men's and women's basketball, men's and women's lacrosse, men's and women's swimming, men's and women's cross country, men's and women's riding, women's volleyball, and women's field hockey.
+Dickinson has 23 varsity sports teams, including baseball and softball, men's and women's golf, men's and women's soccer, football, men's and women's tennis, men's and women's track, men's and women's basketball, men's and women's lacrosse, men's and women's swimming, men's and women's cross country, men's and women's squash, women's volleyball, and women's field hockey.
 The college also has a cheerleading squad and dozens of intramural and club sports including ice hockey, men's volleyball, lacrosse, soccer, and ultimate frisbee.

 The school's cross-country teams are led by long-standing coach Don Nichter.
 The women's cross country team has made 15 consecutive appearances at the Division III National Championships.
 The men's team has seen similar success, with eight consecutive appearances at the nationals championships.

 The current head coach of the Dickinson Red Devils football team is Brad Fordyce.

-Dickinson won the 1958 men's lacrosse team national title and Roy Taylor Division championship, also defeating Penn State in its final game to clinch the title.

-Dickinson men's lacrosse is led by head coach Dave Webster, whose squad posted a compiled record of 65–10 over 2010, 2011, 2012, and 2013 seasons.
-The team won three consecutive Centennial Conference championships (2011, 2012, 2013) and went to the NCAA Division III Men's Lacrosse Championship four consecutive years (2010, 2011, 2012, 2013).
-Prior to the 2010 season, Dickinson had never been in the NCAA tournament.
-In 2013, Heather Morrison and Brandon Palladino were named the NCAA Division III Outstanding Players of the Year: Iroquois Nationals Award.
-Palladino was also the first player in Centennial Conference history to earn first-team all-conference honors all four years of his career.

 Dickinson's men's basketball team won Centennial Conference titles in 2013 and 2015, and an at-large bid to the NCAA tournament in 2014.
 Dickinson reached the "Elite Eight" in the 2014 NCAA Division III men's basketball tournament.
 Gerry Wixted '15 was named D-III National Player of the Year in 2015.

-In May 2019, the Dickinson softball team won the Centennial Conference championship.
-Madison Milaszewski earned the 2019 Centennial Conference MVP Award.

-From 1963 to 1994, the college hosted the summer training camp for the Washington Redskins of the National Football League (NFL).
+The college was the site of Washington Redskins preseason training camp from 1963 to 1994 and 2001 to 2002.